 - Open surgery

 The type your surgeon suggests will depend on the size and location of your hernia.
-Both involve moving herniated tissue or the organ back into place and repairing the weak areas so you can live comfortably again.
+Both involve moving herniated tissue or the organ back into place and repairing the weakened areas so you can live comfortably again.
+However, these surgical methods use different-sized incisions that can affect the amount of pain experienced, recovery time, and more.

 Minimally Invasive Surgery

 Minimally invasive surgery (laparoscopic repair) begins with a harmless gas being injected into your abdomen.
-This inflates your stomach, providing more room to work and making it easier for your medical team to see what they are doing.
+This inflates your stomach, providing more room for your medical team to work.

 Once the abdomen has been inflated, your surgeon makes a small incision at your belly button to insert the laparoscope.
 A laparoscope is a special fiber optic tool with a camera and light on the end, allowing your surgeon to see what they are doing without the need to create larger incisions.
 Your doctor uses it along with other surgical instruments to repair your hernia.